Traveling to Brazil and wanna know more about Brazilian holidays? You’ve come to the right place.

 Good Friday (varying dates)

-Just like other western countries, Good Friday in Brazil happens on the Friday before Easter.
+Just like in other Western countries, Good Friday in Brazil happens on the Friday before Easter.

 On this date, many families have lunch together, and plenty of them still prepare a codfish dish as a millennial Christian tradition.